orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 ---

 - History/causal graph
+	- Can have a history, but no current value

 ###### Theorem Proving System
 - Proven that there's no terminal, .last returns empty, more elaborate theorem proving system